 A 15-inch difference in diagonal from the 83-inch size to the 97-inch size is a lot more screen, and a lot more expensive to make.
 According to FlatpanelsHD, LG allegedly confirmed a European price of €25,000.
 No U.S. price was available as of the company’s most recent communications, but it sounds like it could translate to about $27,500.
 Oof.

-For that price, you might as well splurge on the LG Rollable OLED TV.
-Or perhaps a fancy projector, if size is your priority.
-Or just check out the best TV deals now to see all the great sets you don’t need to donate an organ to to own.
+For that price, you might as well splurge on the LG Rollable OLED TV, or perhaps a fancy projector, if size is your priority.
+Or you could just check out the best TV deals now to see all the great sets you don’t need to donate an organ to to own.
+We've also got an LG promo codes page to help you spend less on your tech purchases.
 But that doesn’t mean I wouldn’t want this 97-incher in my abode.